TaygaHoshi/tt-project/Lists/List of Monsters.md

 + (Social spell) Gaze of the Deer
 	+ Range: 15 meters.
 	+ Target creature is disoriented (-2) and slowed (-2) for 2 rounds.
-**Lore**
-	A large, white deer.
-They are thought to be normal deer infused with the magic from a magical point of interest found naturally.

 ---